waffl3ss/UniversalClock/README.md

 Optional:
 - Shrink Tube
-- Cable Management Sleeve
+- Cable Management Sleeve (or a really long heat shrink, but just something to cover cords all the way is the idea)
-- 3d printed housing (STL uploaded in repo)
+- 3d printed housing (STL uploaded in repo. modeled with the long legs on the matrix)
-- Tint film (i applied a layer to the front since the LED's are so bright)
+- Tint film (I applied a layer to the front since the LEDs are so bright)

 # Guide
 - Flash the pico with CircuitPython 9.x